 - Why use Housekeeping Checklists for Hospitals?

 Hospital housekeepers and hospital housekeeping officers should take advantage of mobile-ready hospital housekeeping checklists to effectively perform routine cleaning, monitor terminal cleaning, and promote consistent quality of cleanliness.

 Enforcing an effective hospital housekeeping program begins by classifying different hospital areas by varying need for cleaning.
 Hospital housekeeping officers should determine the frequency, level, and method of cleaning based on the risks a specific area poses to patients, staff, and visitors.
 Here are the crucial areas hospital housekeepers should take note of:

-iAuditor is a mobile checklist app that can help hospital housekeepers, hospital housekeeping officers, and health and safety officers maintain high levels of environmental sanitation, and reduce the opportunity for transmission of hospital-acquired infections.
-Increase patient and hospital staff’s safety with iAuditor, and be able to:
+SafetyCulture is a mobile checklist app that can help hospital housekeepers, hospital housekeeping officers, and health and safety officers maintain high levels of environmental sanitation, and reduce the opportunity for transmission of hospital-acquired infections.
+Increase patient and hospital staff’s safety with SafetyCulture, and be able to:

-- Create mobile-ready hospital housekeeping checklists that you can use via mobile or a tablet device.
+- Create mobile-ready medical and hospital housekeeping checklists that you can use via mobile or a tablet device.
 Request a demo.

 - Send real-time notifications of scheduled hospital housekeeping.

 - Capture photo evidence of cleaned patient rooms and high-touch surfaces.